Question from Melvin: I have a “health and wellness” blog that I’ve been writing for over four years now. It runs on WordPress.

 2 – Click Appearance>Themes.

-If the malicious code that’s publishing the unauthorized posts is contained in the Divi theme then activating the Twenty Nineteen theme will prevent any new unauthorized posts from being published.
+If the malicious code that’s publishing the unauthorized posts is contained in the Divi theme then activating the Twenty Twenty-One theme will prevent any new unauthorized posts from being published.

-If that turns out to be the case you’ll need to either keep using the Twenty Nineteen theme or install a new theme of your choosing.
+If that turns out to be the case you’ll need to either keep using the Twenty Twenty-One theme or install a new theme of your choosing.

-Since you like the look of the Divi theme you can always purchase a legitimate (and clean) copy of that theme from Elegant Themes if you want.
+Since you like the look of the Divi theme you can always purchase your own legitimate (i.e. uncompromised) copy of that theme from Elegant Themes if you want.

-Important: Regardless of which theme you decide to go with, make sure you delete the compromised Divi theme from your blog BEFORE you install and activate the new theme!
+Important: If you decide to go with a fresh Divi theme make sure you delete the compromised Divi theme from your blog BEFORE you install and activate the fresh one!

-If new unauthorized posts are still being published after you activate a different theme that means either one or more of the new plugins the guy installed is the culprit or he placed malicious code somewhere in your blog’s file system.
+If new unauthorized posts are still being published after you activate a different theme that means either one or more of your installed plugins is the culprit or the guy placed malicious code somewhere in your blog’s file system.